leec313/Golf-Plus/README.md

 - As a user with an account, I expect to be able to update any posts I create.
 - As a user with an account, I expect to be able to delete my account.
 - As a user with an account, I expect to be able to update my account.
+- As a user with an account, I expect to be able to see my posts within the profile page.

+## Visual Design
+### Wireframes